Distinctive unit insignia: Design

 The unit commanding officer requests approval of a distinctive unit insignia.
 A check is made by the Institute of Heraldry to determine the availability of a current copy of the lineage and honor statement and/or history for the unit.
 If it is not available, one is requested from the United States Army Center of Military History.
 The unit's history is reviewed to determine if the unit may inherit a previously approved distinctive unit insignia or if a new design should be made.

 If a new design is to be made, careful study is made of the history and battle honors of the unit.
 The most important decorations, honors, combat service and missions are represented in the design of the insignia.
 Sometimes two centuries of history are condensed into symbolism for one distinctive unit insignia.
 A proposed design is created and sent to the commanding officer for review and concurrence.
 Upon concurrence by the unit commander an official letter of approval of the distinctive unit insignia is sent to the unit.

-Manufacturing drawings and specifications are sent to a certified manufacturer which provides samples of the finished distinctive unit insignia to the Institute of Heraldry for approval.
-Once approved the manufacturer may produce this insignia.
-Each manufacturer has an identifying hallmark assigned by the Institute of Heraldry which is applied to the back of the insignia.
+Manufacturing drawings and specifications are sent to a certified manufacturer, which provides samples of the finished distinctive unit insignia to the Institute of Heraldry for approval.
+Once approved, the manufacturer may produce the insignia.
+Each manufacturer has an identifying hallmark assigned by the Institute of Heraldry. which is applied to the back of the insignia.